 You can certainly store information in almost any format, but there are undeniable advantages to having your design guidelines on the internet (and we don’t just mean a PDF uploaded to DropBox).

 First, an online design reference can be accessed from anywhere with an internet connection.
-That means you don’t have to be carrying around documents in order to take advantage of them (and you thought you were being slick, storing it in your iPad).
+That means you don’t have to be carrying around spec sheets in order to take advantage of them (and you thought you were being slick, storing it in your iPad).

 Second, a centralized and online repository of knowledge is easily updated and keeps everyone who uses it up to date.
 That is, you don’t have to worry about stale design standards causing errors and delays, and you don’t have to deal with team members asking each other who has the most updated documents.